-SCHEDULE "A" (Halifax)
+SCHEDULE "A" (Halifax) Gravesite Agreement

-Gravesite Agreement

-Be tween:
+Bet ween:

-PA RISH , as the Agent for th ne Roma an Catholic
+PARISH , as the Agent for the Roman Catholic

-Еp iscopal Corpor ation of Hal ifax

--ar nd-

-me(s): ghts Holder) (Interment

-• ,
+Epi scopal Corporati on of Hali fax

+-an d-

+Rig ts Holder)

+Ad dress:

-Cit ty: Prov: Post al Code ":
+Cit y: Prov V: Post al Code:

-Te lephone: () Ema uil:

-1 10
+Tel ephone: () H Email:

-Bu rial type, servi ces requeste d, and fees:
+Bu rial type, services Traditional Bur Cremation ial No No

-Traditional B urial Yes No

-Cremation Yes No

-GRAVE FEE OPEN/ CLOSE FEE
+GRAVE FEE OI PEN/CLOSE FEE

-Niche \$ \$ Pre-Need \$
+Niche \$ e-Need \$

-Plot ot \$ At Need l \$
+Plot \$ Need \$

-1 ' 1 1 •
+Ť ·

-FOUNDATI ON PERPETUAL CARE & MAINTENANCE
+FOUNDATION PERPETUAL CARE & MAINTENANCE

 Pre-Need \$ \$

-At Need \$ URN \$
+At Need \$ UI RN \$

-1 · - '
+1

-HST \$ TOTAL \$
+HST \$ TC DTAL \$

-C1 # C1 Yes No
+I les DA No

-Cheque # Cash Cre dit Card PA AD (monthly)
+1 Cheque # Cash Credit Card PA D (monthly)

-set the consideration of out in this agrees specified body this agreement. eement, the y in the desi Parish hereby gra nts to the Holder the right to
+In consideration of the payment by the Interment Rights Holder (the "Holder") of the fees set out in this agreement, the Parish hereby grants to the Holder the right to interment of the specified body in the designated gravesite and agrees to provide the services specified in this agreement.

-Ce metery name Se ction Plot Gra ve(s)
+Cemetery name Section Plot Grave(s)

-Lo cation of ceme tery
+Location of cemetery

 Name of Person(s) to be interred in plot:

+The Interment Rights Holder is required to pay the Perpetual Care Fund, specified in the price list, to the Parish.
+By signing this agreement, you, as Interment Rights Holder, hereby assign, transfer, and deliver the Perpetual Care Funds to the Parish.
+The Parish hereby declares and covenants that it will hold the Perpetual Care Funds in trust in perpetuity on your behalf, in a segregated account collectively with the Perpetual Care Funds of other individuals that have purchased lots in this cemetery.
+All Perpetual Care Funds will be used solely for the maintenance of cemetery grounds and the interment plots located within each cemetery.

+The Parish and the Interment Rights Holder shall comply with the Archdiocesan and Parish policies, as issued from time to time, governing the operation of the cemetery in which the purchaser has purchased a gravesite.

+AGREED TO BY THE INTERMENT RIGHTS HOLDER

 Payment notes

-The Interment Rights Holder is reprice list, to the Parish.
-By signin hereby assign, transfer, and delive hereby declares and covenants the perpetuity on your behalf, in a see Funds of other individuals that has Funds will be used solely for the plots located within each cemeter.
-The Parish and the Interment Rig Parish policies, as issued from tire which the purchaser has purchase. g this agreement, you, er the Perpetual Care F at it will hold the Perpetual care of gregated account collective purchased plots in the maintenance of cemetery.
-This Holder shall complete to time, governing the day a gravesite. as Interment Rights funds to the Parish. etual Care Funds in ctively with the Per this cemetery.
-All F ery grounds and the y with the Archdioche operation of the s Holder, The Parish trust in petual Care Perpetual Care interment cesan and

-Name Name Signature Date
+Name Signature Date

-AGREED TO BY THE PARISH Authorized Signatory Name , AS THE AGENT FO Signature HALIFAX Date
+AGREED TO BY THE PARISH, AS S THE AGENT FOR THE RC EC OF HALIFAX

+Authorized Signatory Name Signature Date

 Date agreement received

 Approved

-SCHEDULE "A" (Yarmouth)
+SCHEDULE "A" (Yarmouth) Gravesite Agreement

-Gravesite Agreement